 Is coffee good for you?
 Bad for you?
 Completely ambivalent?
 It can be tricky to figure out, especially because of the drink’s inherent complexity (there are over 1000 chemical compounds in coffee).
-Scientists and researchers constantly study the bean, trying to crack the code within to discern its health benefits or potential drawbacks.
+Not to mention, there are plenty of other factors at play such as acidity and how coffee is grown and stored.
+Scientists and researchers constantly study the bean, trying to crack the code within to discern its health benefits and potential drawbacks.

 Lately, however, the news has been increasingly positive.
 For whatever reason, the public is fascinated by these studies and many of them get national and international coverage.
 The advantages of drinking coffee seem to outweigh the potential ill effects, giving us all yet another reason to enjoy everyone’s favorite beverage.